Faculty Research Fellowships

 Projects must be completed, and a report submitted to the Center K-12 office, by the beginning of the fall semester following the academic year the award is given, unless a written request for an extension has been approved.
 A mid-year progress report is also required.

-Through a special partnership between the Center K-12 and the Office of the Provost, five seed grants (out of 17) will be awarded to propose research related to children and youth, particularly in art, design, and related fields.
-Please make sure to check the appropriate box in the application form linked at the bottom of the page to be considered for one of these five seed grants.
+Through a special partnership between the Center K-12 and the Office of the Provost, seed grants will be awarded to propose research related to children and youth, particularly in art, design, and related fields.

 Applicants must be active members of the Pratt full-time, adjunct, or visiting faculty, or Pratt Institute chairpersons/assistant chairpersons, during the awards period.